- The Best VPNs for Al Jazeera

 The security is where it’s at with this VPN.
 It’s excellent and customizable, with different protocols to choose from.
 It even includes its proprietary Chameleon protocol, which adds even more protection to your connection.
 You also get a kill switch and a strict no-logs policy.

 VyprVPN’s interface is a little dated, but it’s still easy to use.
 That’s especially true of its mobile apps, which earned VyprVPN a spot on our best VPN for Android list.
 It not only supports Android and iOS, but it is also compatible with Windows and macOS.
+Plus, it allows up to 30 simultaneous connections if you sign up through the website.
+Signing up through the mobile app only gets you five simultaneous connections.

 - Several protocol options